NAD C 3050 Integrated Amplifier Reviewed

 Reading Time: 7 minutes

-The 3050 may be NAD’s newest integrated amplifier, but it takes little more than a casual glance to see that it’s been inspired by some of their most meaningful legacy products – ones that helped guide the first steps of countless audiophile journeys.
+The 3050 may be NAD’s newest audiophile integrated amplifier, but it takes little more than a casual glance to see that it’s been inspired by some of their most meaningful legacy products – ones that helped guide the first steps of countless audiophile journeys.
 Don’t be fooled by vintage vibe of is the cabinet, though, as the amp is anything but vintage under the hood.
-The C 3050 features 100 watts of class D power, along with a 32-bit/384kHz DAC, HDMI eARC , aptX Bluetooth support, and all the other most modern integrated amps provide, like optical in, coax in, analog in, and a phono input.
+The NAD C 3050 ($1,399 buy at Crutchfield) features 100 watts of class D power, along with a 32-bit/384kHz DAC, HDMI eARC , aptX Bluetooth support, and all the other most modern integrated amps provide, like optical in, coax in, analog in, and a phono input.
 Also, if you want more power, NAD gives you a pre-out.
 If that isn’t enough for you, you can also add an additional module to the unit that adds BluOS streaming and Dirac room correction.

 NAD C 3050 is a retro-looking but forward thinking integrated amp with every cool feature we could hope for at a very fair retail price